sebastianchristopher/Java8OCANotes/README.md

 ```
 * format: for(`initialization`; `booleanExpression`; `updateStatement`){}
 * curly braces `{}` optional for a one-line statement
-* the initialization, boolean and update statements themselves can be blank, but the separating semicolons must be present:
+* the initialization, boolean and update statements themselves can be blank (unlike while condition), but the separating semicolons must be present:
 ```java
 for( ; ; ){} // compiles - will run an infinite loop
 for(){} // DOES NOT COMPILE